refactor8/flower-delivery-challenge/README.md

 you take is up to you.
 Read through the brief below for details of what to do and what we're looking for.

-When you've finished please email steve@bloomandwild.com.
-If you have any questions, just drop us an email.

 ## Test brief

 In this test you'll be building a simple app to enable placement of an order